Skip to content

 The Transformative Effects of Wabi-Sabi on Urban Aesthetics

-• Highlight overlooked aspects of urban environments
+• Highlight overlooked parts of urban environments

-• Soften harsh cityscapes with natural elements
+• Make harsh cityscapes softer with natural elements

-• Promote sustainable, low-impact art practices
+• Promote eco-friendly art practices

 Read more